 They say a picture is worth a thousand words.
 What about a picture with words on it?

 - Kashira: The Kashira is the very end bit of the sword, basically the butt cap.
 You might think of it as a money jar ‘KASHira’.
-Pronounced: Kar-shee-ra
+Pronounced: Ka-shee-ra

-- Menuki: This part of the sword is ornamental and can depict almost anything, you can get dragons, sunsets, or really whatever takes your fancy.
-They will most often be part of the theme of the sword.
-To remember, think about how many parts there are to the sword, it would be allot easier if there was a MENU to help remember them all.
-Pronounced: Meh-noo-key
+- Menuki: This part of the sword is ornamental and can depict almost anything.
+You can get dragons, sunsets, or really whatever takes your fancy.
+They will most often be related to the theme of the sword.
+To help you remember, think about how many parts there are to the sword.
+It would be allot easier if there were a MENU to help remember them all.
+Pronounced: Meh-noo-ki

-- Tsubu: This one’s easy, the hand guard.
-This can be themed, decorated or plain, depending on the style of the sword.
-Pronounced: Sue-bar
+- Tsuba: This one’s easy: it's the hand guard.
+This can be themed, decorated, or plain, depending on the style of the sword.
+Pronounced: Sue-bah

 - Seppa: The spacers on the sword.
 If you were a samurai, you might commit SEPPuku by thrusting the sword into yourself, all the way up to the Seppa.
-Pronounced: She-Par
+Pronounced: Sep-pa (a long double 'p')

-- Saya: Everyone should be able to remember this one, it’s the wooden scabbard.
+- Saya: Everyone should remember this one: it’s the wooden scabbard.
 Pronounced: Sai-yah

 - Koiguchi: The koiguchi makes up the mouth of scabbard.
 I like to think of a Koi carp opening it’s mouth for food.
 Pronounced: Koy-Goo-Chee

 - Sageo: The sageo is the cord found on samurai swords.
-Only the very best sword SAGE can work out the OH so difficult knot used to tie the cord.
-Pronounced: Say-Gay-Oh
+Only the very best sword SAGE can work out the OH-so-difficult knot used to tie the cord.
+Pronounced: Sa-Geh-Oh

 - Ito: The Ito is the handle wrap and holds it together.
 IT’s OH so hard to wrap properly.
-Pronounced: Eee-Toe
+Pronounced: Eee-To

 - Fuchi: The fuchi is the handle collar.
 Pronounced: Fuu-Chee

 - Same: In Japanese the word for shark is the SAME as the word for rayskin.
-Pronounced: Sah-May
+Pronounced: Sah-Meh

 - Mekugi: The peg that keeps the sword in place.
-Most modern swords will have two of these, but only one is required, the other provided a safety net.
+Most modern swords will have two of these, but only one is required, the other provides a safety net.
 Pronounced: Meh-Koo-Ghee

 - Ha: The blade of the Katana.
 Laugh at your friends as they attempt to remember all the parts of the Samurai Sword.
 HaHaHa.
-Pronounced: Har
+Pronounced: Ha

-- Bo-Hi: Used to lighten the sword, but sometimes called the blood line.
+- Bo-Hi: Used to lighten the sword, but sometimes called the blood groove.
 Pronounced: Boh-Hee

 - Nakago: The tang of the blade.
 You should not oil this part of the blade.
 With time it’ll get a black protective patina.
 Pronounced: Nah-Kah-Goh

 - Sori: The curvature of the samurai sword.
-Sor-ree, your sword has been bent… Pronounced: Saw-Ree
+Soh-ree, your sword has been bent… Pronounced: Soh-Ree

 - Nagasa: The length of the blade.
-Pronounced: Nar-Gar-Sah
+Pronounced: Nah-Gah-Sah

 - Hamon: The famous hardened edge of the samurai sword.
 Pronounced: Har-Mon